Alexa & Arduino IoT Cloud Integration

 We can now move on to the next step: setting up Alexa.

-We will now need the Amazon Alexa app which can be downloaded from the Apple App Store or the Google Play Store.
+For this step, we will need the Amazon Alexa app which can be downloaded from the Apple App Store or the Google Play Store.
 Once installed, login with your existing account or create a new one.

 Installing the Arduino Alexa Skill